They don’t ask how, they ask how many. Here at THN.com we don’t ask how many, we ask how many of them mattered.

 There are, however, a couple of other wrinkles in Campbellnomics that you won’t find in the NHL’s statistics.
 First, we believe a goal is worth more than an assist and that’s why goals are worth one point in Campbellnomics and assists are worth a half a point.
 We also have a different idea of what constitutes a game-winning goal.
 The NHL defines a game-winner as the goal that provided the margin of victory, but we define a game-winner as the goal that put the team ahead in the game to stay.

 Therefore, if a player scores the all-important first goal of the game, he automatically receives two points, one for the first goal of the game and one for putting his team ahead.
 If he scores the overtime-winner or the deciding goal in a shootout, he receives three points – one for putting his team ahead, one for the game-winner and one for the overtime/shootout goal.

-The ultimate Campbellnomics goal would be an overtime goal or shootout-deciding goal in a 1-0 victory.
+The ultimate Campbellnomics goal would be an overtime goal or shootout-deciding goal in a 1-0 victory, which was scored by Lauri Korpikoski of the Phoenix Coyotes in a 1-0 shootout win over the San Jose Sharks Monday night.
 That would give the scorer four points – one for the first goal of the game, one for putting his team ahead, one for the game-winner and one for the overtime/shootout goal.